MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ```

-## Polling Based API Usage
+## Polling-Based API Usage

 ### Updating Peripherals Of Interest

-Similar to the event based usage, setting the [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) property is required to poll a given peripheral.
+Similar to the event-based usage, setting the [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) property is required to poll a given peripheral.

 >[!WARNING]
->If you attempt to call **GetLatestPeripheralState** for a given peripheral without first setting that flag in  [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) an exception will be thrown.
-Similarly, attempts to use **GetLatestPeripheralState** with an invalid value (multiple flag bits set, or an unsupported bit) an exception will be thrown.
+>If you attempt to call [GetLastPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.getlatestperipheralstate) for a given peripheral without first setting that flag in  [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest), an exception will be thrown.
+Similarly, attempts to use [GetLastPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.getlatestperipheralstate) with an invalid value (multiple flag bits set, or an unsupported bit) an exception will be thrown.

 ### Calling the Polling APIs

-Once [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) has the peripheral bits set that you wish to poll, you may call into **GetLatestPeripheralState**.
+Once [PeripheralsOfInterest](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.peripheralsofinterest) has the peripheral bit set that you wish to poll, you may call into [GetLastPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.getlatestperipheralstate).

-The returned **PowerThermalPeripheralState** contains latest values for Thermal Score and Mitigation Level.
+The returned [PowerThermalPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalperipheralstate) contains the latest values for Thermal Score and Mitigation Level for the given peripheral.

 > [!NOTE]
 > It is possible that in future platforms given peripherals may not be supported.
 In these cases the API will return a Thermal Score of 100 and a Mitigation Level of NoUserImpact.
-The application may check the **IsSupportedPeripheral** field of the structure to check whether or not this is the case for a given peripheral.
+The application may check the [IsSupportedPeripheral](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalperipheralstate.issupportedperipheral) field of the structure to check whether or not this is the case for a given peripheral.

-See [Handling Events](#handling-events) for details on handling of the Thermal Score and Mitigation Levels returned by **PowerThermalPeripheralState**.
+See [Handling Events](#handling-events) for details on handling of the [Thermal Score](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalperipheralstate.thermalscore) and [MitigationLevel](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalperipheralstate.mitigationlevel) returned by [PowerThermalPeripheralState](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalperipheralstate).

 Here's a small snippet showing polling: